Jonathon55/nhl-challenge/README.md

 - create `.env` file
 - copy property names over from `.env.example` and set appropriate values, `.env.example` has reasonable defaults for each value unless blank
 - `db:migrate-up` - This will create the database tables locally once connected to a db
+- Will need to make sure `redis-server` is installed on your local machine
+- Will need to make sure `Postgres` is installed locally
 ## Feature 1: Monitor game status
 - `npm start monitor-nhl`
 - This will start a process that intermittently checks for live nhl games